g-jozsef/sampling-framework-aux/README.md

-    ├── datasets                        # Contains the data streams, their metadata and the burst configurations │   ├── no_burst                    # Base dataset with no bursts │   ├── light_burst                 # Light burst configuration and the visualization of light burst │   └── heavy_burst                 # Heavy burst configuration and the visualization of light burst ├── state_of_the_art_measurement    # All of the metrics for state of the art algorithms │   ├── hellinger_distance          # Hellinger distance, time and memory metrics │   │   ├── no_burst                # Measurements with no burst
+    ├── datasets                        # Contains the data streams, their metadata and the burst configurations │   ├── no_burst                    # Base dataset with no bursts │   ├── light_burst                 # Light burst configuration and the visualization of light burst │   └── heavy_burst                 # Heavy burst configuration and the visualization of heavy burst ├── state_of_the_art_measurement    # All of the metrics for state of the art algorithms │   ├── hellinger_distance          # Hellinger distance, time and memory metrics │   │   ├── no_burst                # Measurements with no burst